lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/tensorflow.md

 # TensorFlow

-TensorFlow is a free end-to-end open-source software library for dataflow and differentiable programming across many tasks.
+TensorFlow is a free end-to-end open-source software library for data flow and differentiable programming across many tasks.
 It is a symbolic math library, used primarily for machine learning applications.
 It has a comprehensive, flexible ecosystem of tools, libraries and community resources.